-Rosa Esquenazi-Broid holds a degree in Graphic Design from Universidad Ibearoamericana in Mexico City and a Master of Fine Arts in Graphic Design from Tyler School of Art.
+Rosa Esquenazi-Broid holds a degree in Graphic Design from Universidad Iberoamericana in Mexico City and a Master of Fine Arts in Graphic Design from Tyler School of Art in Philadelphia.
 For the past 4 decades, she has been deeply involved in the arts in various capacities.
 She strongly believes in building, growing and understanding communities through art education, art creation and the sharing of art.
 Rosa also works with an organization promoting civic engagement through education and public participation.

 Darcie Goldberg is a professional photographer with over 40 years of experience and holds a Masters in the Creative Arts from Hahnemann University.
 She was the Executive Director of the Chester County Art Association for 18 years.
 She believes that the arts will tell our story for generations to come.